 - a description of your preparation for undertaking such work; here, your basic goal is to show that you're prepared to undertake a project of this magnitude & have the requisite academic and personal qualifications to do so, working mostly independently (though supervised by a faculty member).
 Your evidence could include prior coursework; other independent study projects; work experiences, etc. that respond to the points above;

 - a description of prior research in your proposed research area, including a bibliography of source material (primary and secondary sources) that you have or will consult as part of the research for this project;

 - identifies your faculty supervisor (you should consult with and confirm the agreement of an NAIS faculty member to serve as your thesis advisor before submitting your proposal);

 - describe the academic work remaining on your schedule for the coming year to meet graduation requirements; this is to ensure that you'll have the necessary time to devote to your thesis project.
 This should also include a statement of your plans to reduce your extra-curricular activities to maximize the time available to focus on this major project.
 A senior thesis is a huge investment of your time and energy and radically more demanding than most students imagine.

 This course is open only to majors and double majors by arrangement with the Chair.
 The course requires the completion of a formal thesis.
 Please consult the rules for this course as detailed above.

-NAS Department Chair: N. Bruce Duthu
+NAIS Department Chair: N. Bruce Duthu